SCSS77/documents-list-app/README.md

 ## Conclusion

 This application has been developed with maintainability and scalability in mind.
 We aim for well-organized code and thorough testing practices to ensure a robust solution.
-Thank you for your interest in this project!
+Thank you for your interest in this project!.